 It seems obvious.
 Of course I’m divorcing the man/woman I married.
 Who else would I be divorcing?
-But the trauma of divorce can often play tricks on us and frequently people adopt a somewhat irrational expectation that the person with whom they have been in conflict for the past several years is all of a sudden going to behave differently.
+But the trauma of divorce can often play tricks on us and frequently we adopt an irrational expectation that the person we have been in conflict with during the marriage will behave differently in divorce.

-Similarly, it would also be naïve to think that the bully will hire the gentle and kind lawyer who strives for equality in every settlement.
+Similarly, it would also be naïve to think that the bully will hire the gentle and kind lawyer who strives for equality in a settlement.
 It is more than likely that if you have a difficult spouse that they will hire someone to mirror their needs and wants.
-Don’t be surprised, or worse devastated.
+Don’t be surprised, or worse, devastated.

-If there are emotional stressors in the relationship, behavioral issues, hot buttons, triggers over specific issues, then accept that those will carry into the settlement discussion and that no professional will be able to fundamentally change who he/she is.
-It doesn’t make it ok, it doesn’t make it fair, but it absolutely confirms what you already know; this isn’t the person to whom you want to stay married.
+If there are emotional stressors in the relationship, behavioral issues, hot buttons, triggers over specific issues, then expect that those will carry into the settlement discussion and that no professional will be able to fundamentally change who he/she is.
+It doesn’t make it OK, it doesn’t make it fair, but it absolutely confirms what you already know: This isn’t the person to whom you want to stay married.

-Sometimes spouses believe that they put up with bad behavior and now they can turn to the legal system to stop their spouse from getting away with it any longer.
-If a spouse is a bully, or a spendthrift, or too frugal with the kids, or an absentee parent, or a bit too creative with tax returns or myriad other things, the legal system isn’t an authority figure who will step in and admonish your spouse and alter their behavior.
-This is the person you married and now this is the person you are divorcing.
+Sometimes spouses believe that since they put up with bad behavior during the marriage, they can now turn to the legal system to stop their spouse from getting away with it any longer.
+If a spouse is a bully, or a spendthrift, or too frugal with the kids, or an absentee parent, or a bit too creative with tax returns, or myriad other things, the legal system isn’t an authority figure who will step in and admonish your spouse and alter their behavior.
+This is the person you married, and now this is the person you are divorcing.

-Focus on getting out and not using the settlement to make-up for anything that you now realize you should never have put up with.
-You lived by these terms during the marriage and you will live by them as you extract, and then you can choose on what terms to live the rest of your life.
+Focus on acceptable terms and moving forward.
+Don't try to use the settlement process to make-up for anything that you now realize you should never have put up with.
+You lived by these terms during the marriage and you will live by them as you extract from the marriage.
+Then you can choose what terms to live by for the rest of your life.